Eons.com

 Eons.com was a social networking site marketed towards baby boomers and other internet users over age 40.
+The original service operated from 2006 until its shutdown in 2012.

+As of the 2020s, the domain eons.com has been repurposed and is used by an unrelated company selling wellness products, including mushroom-based supplements and beverages.

 History

 Launched by Monster.com founder Jeff Taylor in July 2006, Eons was backed by venture capital financing from General Catalyst Partners, Sequoia Capital, Charles River Ventures, Intel Capital and Humana, Inc.

 In April 2011, it was announced that Crew Media had acquired Eons, and baby boomer online advertising network Eons BOOM Media.
-Crew Media is owned by Continuum Crew, a San Francisco Bay area-based advertising and marketing agency that targets mature consumers.
-It was acquired for an undisclosed amount and the details of the agreement were not made public.

-In June 2012, the site shut down and the following was posted on the EON Facebook webpage: